univention/ox-connector/docs/ox-connector-app/architecture.rst

 ID*)

-The database files is located at :file:`var/lib/univention-appcenter/apps/ox-connector/data/listener/database.sqlite`.
+The database files is located at :file:`/var/lib/univention-appcenter/apps/ox-connector/data/listener/ox-connector.db`.
-The table is named `old_entries`.
-Administrators are highly advised to use the CLI the App provides to manipulate this database, see :ref:`app-troubleshooting`.
+The table is named `old`.
+Administrators are highly advised to use the CLI the App provides to manipulate this database, see :ref:`app-cli`.

 When the :term:`Listener Converter` updates groups in OX App Suite, the request to the :term:`SOAP API` must include the internal ID of all group members.
 The